 What To Expect

 If you’re considering therapy, you may have questions about what the process looks like.
-The answers below are meant to offer clarity, reassurance, and a sense of how I work.
+The information below is meant to offer clarity, reassurance, and a sense of how I work.

 Your First Session